 A few missing shingles after a windstorm might not seem serious, but neglected roof damage is one of the leading causes of widespread water damage.

 Watch for sagging areas, damp ceilings, or debris in the gutter system.
-Damaged flashing or vents reduce ventilation, allowing heat and moisture to linger.
+Damaged flashing or vents reduces ventilation, allowing heat and moisture to linger.

 A clog in your gutter may push rainwater toward your foundation, leading to erosion or cracks in the foundation.